Six Sundays in Spring

 E. Carroll Joyner Park, 701 Harris Road

-Pop/rock music trio who will start concert with parent-friendly children's music and finish with adult pop/rock tunes.
+Pop/rock music trio that begins with parent-friendly children's music and finishes with adult pop/rock tunes.

 Enjoy a Picnic

 Various food truck vendors will be onsite during each concert.
 Attendees are also invited to pack a picnic and enjoy the music.

 New this year!
 Several artists from the Wake Forest Guild of Artists will show and sell artwork at each concert.
 A percentage of sales will go to support Six Sundays in Spring.

 Individuals with sensory sensitivities can check out sensory support items, including noise canceling headphones, at the Wake Forest Information Tent located inside the Joyner Park Amphitheater.
 Anyone wishing to obtain one or more of these items will be required to provide a photo ID which will be returned upon checking the items back in.
 For more information, email Recreation Program Manager, Monica Lileton.